-The Costa Rican legislation dealing with food and agricultural imports has not undergone significant change over the last few years.
-However, the process of consolidation within the Central American Customs Union has resulted in changes to some regulations, such as the harmonization of registration and nutritional labeling requirements throughout the region as well as new microbiological criteria for food products.
-Additional regional regulations were harmonized during 2012 as Central American countries reached agreements on several regulations, including labeling of packaged foods, nutritional labeling of food products, and additives.
-Regional Technical Standards for different food products have also been introduced over time, and work on standards for specific food products continues in the region.
-It is therefore important for exporters to review the introduction of new regulations periodically.
-The Costa Rican Ministry of Foreign Trade lists new regional regulations in chronological order on its website.
+The Costa Rican legislation dealing with food and agricultural imports has not changed significantly over the last few years.
+However, the process of consolidation within the Central American Customs Union has resulted in changes to some regulations, such as the harmonization of registration and nutritional labeling requirements throughout the region as well as microbiological criteria for food products.
+Additional regional regulations, including labeling of packaged foods, nutritional labeling of food products, and additives.
+Regional Technical Standards for different food products have been introduced over time, and development of standards for specific food products continues in the region.
+It is therefore important for exporters to periodically review the list of new regulations (appearing in chronological order) posted to the Costa Rican Ministry of Foreign Trade website.
 A comprehensive list of food regulations is available on the Ministry of Health's Food Product Regulations website.

-Several government institutions are involved in regulating food and agricultural imports into Costa Rica, including the Ministry of Health (MINSA), the Ministry of Agriculture and Livestock (MAG), and the Ministry of Economy, Industry, and Commerce (MEIC).
+Several government institutions are involved in regulating food and agricultural imports into Costa Rica, including the Ministry of Agriculture and Livestock (MAG), the Ministry of Health (MINSA), and the Ministry of Economy, Industry, and Commerce (MEIC).

-&lt;sup>1 Please note that with the exception of U.S. Government and Multilateral Organization links, nearly all links in this report will take the reader to Spanish-language only content.
+&lt;sup>1 Please note that with the exception of U.S. Government and multilateral organization links, nearly all links in this report will take the reader to Spanish-language only content.

-MAG has responsibility over imports of fresh plant and animal origin products, veterinary products, animal feed, and agricultural inputs such as fertilizer and pesticides.
+MAG has responsibility over imports of fresh plant and animal origin products, veterinary products, animal feed, and agricultural inputs, such as fertilizer and pesticides.
 MINSA is responsible for the registration of processed food products and has oversight over food additive regulations.
 Labeling requirements are enforced by MEIC's Consumer Support Department, but the Ministry does not approve or reject labels.
 Instead, producers and importers face significant fines and other measures, such as removal of the product from the marketplace, for failure to comply with current labeling regulations.

-Costa Rica, as part of the Central American Customs Union, also signed the RTCA on "Nutritional Labeling of Prepackaged Food Products for Human Consumption for the Population Older than 3 Years."
-This regulation was published in Costa Rica as Executive Decree 37100 COMEX-MEIC-S. This regulation requires listing nutrients such as total fat, saturated fat, carbohydrates, sodium, protein and energetic value on prepackaged food product labels.
+Costa Rica, as part of the Central American Customs Union, also signed the RTCA on "Nutritional Labeling of Prepackaged Food Products for Human Consumption for the Population Older than 3 Years" (RTCA 67.01.07:10) in 2012.
+This regulation requires listing nutrients such as total fat, saturated fat, carbohydrates, sodium, protein, and energetic value on prepackaged food product labels.
+The Central American countries reviewed this regulation, and a new version was notified to the WTO on March 15, 2024 (RTCA 67.01.60:23).
+The RTCA received more than 300 comments and has not been implemented by Costa Rica as of May 30, 2025.